Skip to content

 Create a producer for batch-mutating store state.

-The function fn receives a mutable draft of the store.
-Mutations on the draft are recorded and applied reactively when passed to set_store::
+fn receives a mutable draft of the store.
+Mutations are recorded and applied reactively when the producer is passed to a store setter created by create_store.

 set_store(produce(lambda s: setattr(s, "count", s.count + 1)))